everx-labs/ever-cli/README.md

 Some frequently used networks:

+`http://127.0.0.1/` - Node SE local node.

 `https://net.ton.dev` - developer sandbox for testing.
 TONOS-CLI connects to it by default.

 `https://main.ton.dev` - main Free TON network.

 `https://rustnet.ton.dev` - test network running on Rust nodes.

 TONOS-CLI supports the use of multiple endpoints for networks: if several endpoints are [specified in the endpoint map](#24-configure-endpoints-map) for a network, TONOS-CLI will use them all when accessing it.
 Otherwise, the network URL will be treated as the only endpoint.

 `main.ton.dev` and `net.ton.dev` networks already have their current endpoints specified in the default endpoint map.
 See [section 2.4 below](#24-configure-endpoints-map) on how to edit and add endpoints to the endpoint map.